ArfaMunam47/ArfaMunam47/README.md

 ## 💭 Engineering Philosophy

-> "Great software is built by solving meaningful problems,
-> writing maintainable code,
-> and never stopping the pursuit of learning."
+> ""First, solve the problem.
+> Then, write the code ""

 <hr>